ArithFi/doc-website/docs/blogs/3-Guide/2024-03-29-time-limited-trading.md

 #### Trading task
 - **MUST complete at least 3 futures trades within 72 hours, using leverage of no less than 50x.**
+- Be sure to open ArithFi App's notifications, otherwise you may not receive the reward.

 #### Reward
 - Upon completing the trading tasks within 72 hours, all margin balance in the time-limited account will automatically transfer to the regular trading account, becoming **withdrawable real money**.